USS Joseph P. Kennedy Jr.: 1965–1967

 Late in January 1965, Joseph P. Kennedy Jr., put to sea for Port Canaveral, Florida, where she helped qualify two newly constructed Polaris submarines for patrol overseas.
 There followed a regular 3-month overhaul in the Boston Naval Shipyard.

 Commander J. W. Hayes took over command of Joseph P. Kennedy Jr. from Captain J. V. Peters on 14 July; the next day, a 2-month period of refresher training commenced as the ship set sail for Guantanamo Bay, Cuba.

-The US manned space program was one of Joseph P. Kennedy Jr.'s more recent commitments; leaving Newport on 27 November 1965, the ship took station 1200 nmi southeast of Bermuda as part of the afloat recovery team for Gemini 6 and Gemini 7 on a 14-day orbital and rendezvous mission in space.
+The US crewed space program was one of Joseph P. Kennedy Jr.'s more recent commitments; leaving Newport on 27 November 1965, the ship took station 1200 nmi southeast of Bermuda as part of the afloat recovery team for Gemini 6 and Gemini 7 on a 14-day orbital and rendezvous mission in space.
 The shots a success and her duty done, Joseph P. Kennedy Jr. returned to Newport on 21 December to prepare for another deployment in the Mediterranean.

 Assigned to DESRON 10, Joseph P. Kennedy Jr. departed Newport on 15 February 1966 for duty with the 6th Fleet.
 After arriving at Gibraltar on 24 February, she participated during the next four months in AAW and ASW operations and ranged the Mediterranean from the North African coast to Turkey.
 She completed her peace-keeping patrols late in June and returned to Newport on 8 July.

 During the remainder of the year she conducted destroyer exercises and carrier screening operations off the eastern seaboard.
 In mid-November she participated in recovery operations following the successful 4-day flight of Gemini 12.
 On 1 March 1967 Joseph P. Kennedy Jr. again sailed for duty with the 6th Fleet.
 She cruised the Mediterranean until late April, and then transited the Suez Canal for the Red Sea and Indian Ocean.
 Late in June she departed the Gulf of Aden for the United States.
 Steaming via the Cape of Good Hope and South America, she arrived Newport the following month.
 There she resumed readiness training.